dnifan/Seltahn/README.md

 # Seltahn
-Seltahn is a hobbyist's C compiler, built from scratch for educational and research purposes.
+Seltahn is a hobbyist's recursive descent C compiler, built from scratch for educational and research purposes.

+"Seltahn" means "to write" in the fictitious language called [D'ni](http://www.eldalamberon.com/dni_dict.htm).

 # Features
  * Should be able to compile itself (a.k.a. bootstrapping)